GuangyinJING/smpl-website/content/post/2025GuanshanMuchang/index.md

 abstract: |
   ## Summer Outing to Guanshan Ranch: A Journey into Nature and Fellowship

+date: 2025-05-21
+date_end: 2025-05-22T17:00:00Z
+all_day: false
+publishDate: 2025-05-26T00:00:00Z
+authors:
+tags: ["team-building", "outing", "graduation"]
+featured: false
+image:
+  caption: Grassland roaming
+  focal_point: Right
+  preview_only: false
+url_code: ""
+url_pdf: ""
+url_slides: ""
+url_video: ""
+slides: ""
+projects: []
+---
 In the heart of Shaanxi Province lies Guanshan Ranch, a vast and serene grassland in Baoji that offers an escape from the bustle of city life.
 This summer, our research group at the Soft Matter Physics Laboratory (SMPL) organized a memorable retreat to this beautiful location.
 The goal was simple yet meaningful: to embrace nature, refresh our minds, and strengthen the bonds between students and faculty beyond the walls of the laboratory.

   The journey began on a clear summer morning.
 As we ascended the winding roads into the mountains, the air grew cooler, and the distant stretches of green pasture came into view.
 Guanshan’s natural beauty was immediately striking—rolling hills, open skies, and a sense of tranquility rarely found elsewhere.
 Upon arrival, we were greeted by the fresh scent of grass and a welcome breeze, a pleasant contrast to the city’s summer heat.